Thomas-A-Reinert/Understrap-Documentation/docs/0.8.2/getting-started/customizer-options.md

 ---
 layout: docs
 title: Customizer Options
-description:
+description: UnderStrap´s customizer settings are pretty barebone as it´s intended to be performant and a starter theme and not a bloated multi-purpose theme like you find them in several theme-stores.
 group: getting-started
 toc: true
 ---

 ### Standard Customizer Settings

-UnderStrap´s customizer settings are pretty barebone as it´s intended to be performant and a _starter theme_ and not a bloated multi-purpose theme like you find them in several theme-stores.

-Feel free to extend as you wish but UnderStrap core will most probably always remain pretty barebone - despite various comments on our Github Issue tracker that wanted to tell us that UnderStrap doesn´t have future if we wouldn´t implement options galore.
+Feel free to extend as you wish but UnderStrap core will most probably always remain pretty barebone - despite various comments on our Github Issue tracker that wanted to tell us that UnderStrap doesn´t have any future if we wouldn´t implement options galore.

 Well, we´re still there.
 Nuff said.